0xferit/consensys-dev-final/README.md

 ### What Good It Does?

-This project lets users to upload files to create proofs of existences.
+This project lets users to upload files to create proofs that given file existed at a certain point in time.
 Upload time is stored in the smart contract and records are immutable.

 Along with the file, user can optionally provide some tags describing the content.